mangomangomannn-a11y/autonomous-precision-landing-drone/JOURNAL.md

 To legally fly a drone over 250g in the US, I need to pass an online test (Easy) for a certification, pay $5 for a registration marker from the FAA, and most notably, pay $40 on a Remote ID to attach to the drone to be tracked.

-I found an offer from a trusted Alibaba seller that contains the Radiomaster Pocket ELRS, XR1 reciever (2.4GHz), and the 2 18650 batteries that I need all for only ~$100.
+I found an offer from a trusted Aliexpress seller that contains the Radiomaster Pocket ELRS, XR1 reciever (2.4GHz), and the 2 18650 batteries that I need all for only ~$100.
 It saves me around $20-30 from alternatively buying the Pocket Crush among the other parts from the official Radiomaster site, due to shipping.

 <img width="1669" height="576" alt="image" src="https://github.com/user-attachments/assets/0bf9f5ff-025b-4568-a437-a1aa1a579b9f" />

-I'm looking for other FC + 4 in 1 ESC Stacks such as the HolyBro Kakute H7 because I'm unable to add the SpeedyBee Stack to my cart on their official website.

 Despite my previous rant as to why I'm getting a 3s rather than a 4s, I'm planning on changing my mind for a multitude of reasons, the most notable being that my current motors are overkill and are unable to be downscaled to a smaller frame for alternative reuse.
 This entails buying a different set of motors that essentially require a 4s battery to provide enough propulsion for the 1.2kg-1.5kg frame, and this also requires 8045's as alternative motors are rated for 7-8 inch props.